#Article

 Download your free cheat sheet on How to Deal with Employee Drug Use to learn what to do about employee drug use in your office.

-6. Act on the Results
+6. Take Appropriate Action Based on the Results

 If the drug or alcohol test results are negative, contact the employee and return them to their prior job as soon as possible.
 If it is positive, you have the option of sending them for counseling or treatment and returning to work.
 Many organizations will offer employees the chance to test again if they get a positive result the first time before taking disciplinary action, to account for potential false positives.